 Where are Juta Shoes made?

 Our shoes are handmade in East London.
-We're based at St Hilda's East Community Centre in Bethnal Green, where we run our weekly handcrafting sessions.
+We're based at The Create Place at St Margaret's House in Bethnal Green, where we run our weekly handcrafting sessions.
 Many of our makers also take their craft home with them and do much of their sewing on their own time.

 What materials are Juta Shoes made from?